 - Negative: does not waive foreign transaction fees, which add about 3% to charges made abroad 👎

 But wait… there’s more!
 Chase is offering a special, extra perk.
-Not only will you receive 5x points on Amazon purchase through September, but you can also earn 5x points on all grocery store spending for the first year (up to $12,000).
+Not only will you receive 5x points on Amazon purchases through September, but you can also earn 5x points on all grocery store spending for the first year up to $12,000 (offer ends on January 13, 2021).

 Previously, the old Chase Freedom card did not have these extra 5% and 3% cashback categories which makes earning points with this card very slow.